v8/v8.dev/src/features/iterator-helpers.md

 // Select the list of blog posts from a blog archive page. const posts = document.querySelectorAll('li');

-// Filter blog posts that includes `V8` in their text content and log them. for (const post of posts.values().filter((x) => x.textContent.includes('V8'))) {
+// Filter blog posts that includes `V8` in their text content (titles) and log them. for (const post of posts.values().filter((x) => x.textContent.includes('V8'))) {
   console.log(post);
 }